LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

    :param -verifyPeer:
       Use this option to specify whether or not Lasso should verify the SSL certificate of the HTTP peer being connected to.
-The default is true.
+The default is "true".

    :param -sslCert:
       This parameter is used to set the `CURLOPT_SSLCERT` option.